KUDL: KUDL-HD2

 KUDL's HD2 subcarrier, called Subterranean, formerly aired a format featuring Deep Rock tracks and album cuts.
 As of February 22, 2017, KUDL-HD2 had been broadcasting Radio Disney until the end of May 2018, when Entercom's deal with Radio Disney expired.
-The channel now carries reruns of the station's morning show The Wake Up Call.
+The channel then carried reruns of the station's morning show The Wake Up Call.
 Recently, they started carrying their original HD subcarrier, Subterranean.